 - Parents attending themed open mornings to look at the learning taking place in their child’s classroom eg. maths day.

-- Family learning events eg. Christmas craft sessions
+- Family learning events eg. Christmas craft sessions, maths days, cookery sessions

 Currently, parents receive regular updates from the school including: